ForrestTech/Eventus/README.md

 ## Samples

-There is a [sample application](https://github.com/feanz/Eventus/tree/master/src/Eventus.Samples.Console) that has example aggregates, commands and events.
+There are a set of sample application located in the [samples](https://github.com/feanz/Eventus/tree/master/src/Samples) folder.
+These samples provide a full (if simplistic) CQRS workflow.
+There is a [readme](https://github.com/feanz/Eventus/tree/master/src/Samples/readme.md) that provides full details for the samples and how to run them locally.

 ## Project